-Following the anticipated consummation of the Marriott sale transaction, Marriott will manage the day-to-day operations of our Gaylord Hotels properties.
-We will engage a third-party hotel manager to operate and manage the Radisson Hotel at Opryland prior to the completion of the proposed REIT conversion.
+Following the consummation of the Marriott sale transaction, Marriott will assume responsibility for the day-to-day management of our Gaylord Hotels properties.
+We will engage a third-party hotel manager to operate and manage the Radisson Hotel at Opryland prior to the completion of the REIT conversion.
+We will rely on Marriott and other third-party managers to manage and offset shortfalls in occupancy or otherwise improve results of operations at our hotel properties.

-Summary Financial Results for the Three Months and Six Months Ended June 30, 2012 and 2011
+Summary Financial Results for the Three Months Ended March 31, 2012 and 2011

-The following table summarizes our financial results for the three months and six months ended June 30, 2012 and 2011 (in thousands, except percentages and per share data):
+The following table summarizes our financial results for the three months ended March 31, 2012 and 2011 (in thousands, except percentages and per share data):